kumpmati/superactions-docs/guide/what-is-superactions.md

 Superactions is a small library built around the [API routes](https://kit.svelte.dev/docs/routing#server) functionality in [SvelteKit.](https://kit.svelte.dev)

-It allows you to easily and type safely call your server-side code from the client, all while not trying to feel 'too magical'.
+It allows you to easily and type safely call your server-side code from the client, while utilising the existing functionality of SvelteKit.

 ## Why?